marasimc/SRASR/README.md

 ## Overview

-SRASR is a syntax-aware, retrieval-augmented framework for symbolic regression.
-It exploits the structure of expressions to retrieve relevant tokens from a datastore and employs an entropy-based network to adaptively fuse neural and retrieved predictions, achieving improved performance over standard neural symbolic regression models.
+SRASR is a syntax-aware retrieval-augmented framework for symbolic regression.
+It retrieves structure-relevant tokens and adaptively fuses them with neural predictions, yielding superior performance over standard models.

 ## Environment Setup